-Thick film polycrystalline diamond has been produced since the mid 1950’s: a flat platform substrate of metal or ceramic is seeded with micron diamond and put in a chamber under vacuum.
+Thick film polycrystalline diamond has been produced by chemical vapour deposition (CVD) since the mid 1950’s: a flat platform substrate of metal or ceramic is seeded with micron diamond and put in a chamber under vacuum.
 A mixture of gases, typically hydrogen and methane, is introduced and these are then heated rapidly.
 The gases react with each other and the seed diamond so that a diamond layer forms on the seed diamond and grows in a columnar manner.
-Thickness up to several millimetres are readily achievable.
+Thicknesses up to several millimetres are readily achievable.

-Each of these processes produces CVD diamond of differing characteristics and, together with the many other variables that can be selected, allows for the production of CVD that targeted at the two main industrial markets:
+Each of these processes produces CVD diamond of differing characteristics and, together with the many other variables that can be adjusted, allows for the production of CVD targeted at the two main industrial markets:

 - Cutting Tools